The organizers and ICLHE are delighted with the contributions of our five outstanding keynote speakers at the ICLHE Symposium 2021.

 Anna Kristina Hultgren

 Anna Kristina Hultgren is Professor of Sociolinguistics and Applied Linguistics and UKRI Future Leaders Fellow at The Open University, UK.
 She is currently leading an interdisciplinary project funded by the UK Research and Innovation on English as a Medium of Instruction.
 With collaborators at six European universities, the project seeks to apply theories, methodologies and concepts from political science to arrive at a deeper understanding of why universities increasingly teach in English.
 Kristina serves on the editorial boards of the Journal of English-Medium Instruction, the Journal of English for Research Publication Purposes, the Journal of Applied Language Studies and the Routledge Studies in English-Medium Instruction.
-Prof. Hultgren will give the opening interview on Thursday 21 October 2021.
+Prof. Hultgren gave the opening interview on Thursday 21 October 2021, and is scheduled to give to closing keynote address at the ICLHE Conference on Friday 21 October 2022.

 Kwok-kan Tam is Chair Professor of English and Dean of Humanities and Social Science at the Hang Seng University of Hong Kong.
 His recent publications include The Englishized Subject: Postcolonial Writings in Hong Kong, Singapore and Malaysia (2019).
-Prof. Tam will join a discussion on the Englishization of higher education on Thursday 21 October.
+Prof. Tam discussed the implications of the Englishization of higher education from an Asian perspective on Thursday 21 October.

 Alma Maldonado-Maldonado is a researcher at the Department of Educational Research (DIE) of the Center for Research and Advanced Studies (CINVESTAV) of Mexico.
 Her lines of research are: policies on higher education, higher education in Latin America; international organizations, globalization, internationalization and international student mobility.
-Prof. Maldonado will be interviewed on Thursday 21 October 2021.
+Prof. Maldonado was interviewed on Thursday 21 October 2021 about the impacts of Englishization on poverty, inequality and access to higher education.

 Philippe Van Parijs